How to Build a SaaS Product with Both Data and Run-time Isolation?

 In this SaaS model, the customers were very clear and strict on the need to have complete isolation both at the application level as well as data level.
 We agreed that Type 2 architecture was the right fit for this case.
 Hence, we decided to implement this software as a service using our experience of saasifying products for growth-stage startups from various domains.

 The following are some of the architectural challenges that we encountered while building a SaaS product, and effectively tackled to drive successful implementation-

 Each customer runs on a different scale; some customers have thousands of users using the platform for planning and execution.
 On the other hand, there are customers with very few top-level executives using the platform.
 Since we have the freedom to deploy the application at the customer level, the application was deployed keeping the size of user bases in mind.

 Fast Customer Onboarding

 We had to onboard new customers with minimal assistance from the Engineering or Implementation teams.
-For this, as soon as a new user signs up on the platform, we need to provide the application and database instance within minutes of signing up.
+For this, as soon as a new user signs up on the platform, we need to provide the application and the database instance within minutes of signing up.
 We did this by using the automated scripts to deliver an application instance from a pre-configured base image quickly.
 Also, a unique URL for the application was generated using AWS Route 53.
 Once the provisioning happens, the user is notified that he/she is ready to use the platform with his unique URL (user-specific or organization-specific).